cifkao/html-midi-player/README.md

 ## Limitations
 - Only one player can play at a time.
 Starting a player will stop any other player which is currently playing. ([#1](https://github.com/cifkao/html-midi-player/issues/1))
   This can actually be a benefit in many cases.
-- Seeking only works while playing. ([#2](https://github.com/cifkao/html-midi-player/issues/2)) This should get fixed soon (once the next version of Magenta.js is released).
 - Playback position only gets updated on note onsets.
 This may cause the player to appear stuck.